vasndhara/Terraform-/README.md

 environment: Sets environment variables.

-AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: Fetches AWS credenƟals stored in
+AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: Fetches AWS credentials stored in

 Jenkins.

 stage('Checkout'): Checks out the Terraform code from the specified Git repository.

-stage('Terraform Init'): IniƟalizes the Terraform configuraƟon.
+stage('Terraform Init'): Initializes the Terraform configuration.

-stage('Terraform Format'): Checks if the Terraform files are formaƩed correctly using
+stage('Terraform Format'): Checks if the Terraform files are formatted correctly using

 terraform fmt -check.

-stage('Terraform Validate'): Validates the Terraform configuraƟon using terraform validate.
+stage('Terraform Validate'): Validates the Terraform configuration using terraform validate.

-stage('Terraform Plan'): Creates an execuƟon plan using terraform plan and saves it to a file
+stage('Terraform Plan'): Creates an execution plan using terraform plan and saves it to a file

-named ƞplan.
+named tfplan.

 stage('Terraform Apply'): Applies the changes required to reach the desired state of the

+configuration using the previously created plan (tfplan).